TMM-6: Etymology

 TMM-6 is an abbreviation for "Tyazhelo Mekhniznrovanny Most 6," which translates to "Heavy Mechanized Bridge 6" in English.
 It is also known as the "Gusenitsa-2."
 The original Gusenitsa-1 was the MTU-90, which was based on the Russian T-90 battle tank.

 Description

 The TMM-6 was designed to replace older bridge-launching vehicles, such as the Soviet T-72 AVLB.
 The chassis of an MZKT-7930 makes up the base of the launch vehicle.
 The TMM-6 has no armor, but it does feature an NBC defense system.

 An earlier prototype, the TMM-5, was produced in very small quantities.
-The TMM-5 was based off the chassis of the Soviet MAZ-543.
+The TMM-5 was based on the chassis of the Soviet MAZ-543.

 Bridge

 The single-span folded scissor bridge rests on a three-axle KamAZ-5350 chassis.
 A hydraulic winch is used to both assemble and dissemble the bridge.
 A single section of the bridge has a length of 17 meters, and a theoretically infinite number of sections can be added on.
 The sections of the bridge can be laid in gaps and water between 2 and 5 meters deep.
 It takes around 45 minutes to deploy the bridge.
 The bridge has a weight capacity of 60 tons and can, in a single hour, carry up to 400 vehicles moving at 30 kilometers per hour.
 A single vehicle's bridge is able to bridge a gap up to 40 meters wide.